Public administration: Ancient China

-Europe in the 18th century
+Medieval to 19th-century

+Public administrators have long been the "eyes and ears" of rulers.
+In medieval times, the ability to read and write, as well as to add and subtract, was as dominated by the educated elite as public employment was.
+Consequently, the need for expert civil servants whose ability to read and write formed the basis for developing expertise in such necessary activities as legal record-keeping, paying and feeding armies, and levying taxes.
+As the European imperialist age progressed and the military powers extended their hold over other continents and people, the need for a sophisticated public administration grew.

-In the 18th century, King Frederick William I of Prussia created professoriates in Cameralism in order to train a new class of public administrators.
+In the 18th century, Frederick William I of Prussia established professorates in Cameralism to train a new class of public administrators.
 The universities of Frankfurt an der Oder and the University of Halle were Prussian institutions emphasizing economic and social disciplines, with the goal of societal reform.
 Johann Heinrich Gottlob Justi was a well-known professor of Cameralism.

+The development of French bureaucracy, like that of the British, was influenced by the Chinese system.
+Voltaire claimed that the Chinese had "perfected moral science" and François Quesnay advocated an economic and political system modeled after that of the Chinese.
+French civil service examinations adopted in the late 19th century were also heavily based on general cultural studies.
+These features have been likened to the earlier Chinese model.

+Thomas Taylor Meadows, the British consul in Guangzhou, argued in his Desultory Notes on the Government and People of China (1847) that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only".
+Influenced by the ancient Chinese imperial examination, the Northcote–Trevelyan Report of 1854 recommended that recruitment should be based on merit determined through competitive examination, candidates should have a solid general education to enable inter-departmental transfers, and promotion should be through achievement rather than "preferment, patronage, or purchase".
+This led to implementation of Her Majesty's Civil Service as a systematic, meritocratic civil service bureaucracy.

-Lorenz von Stein, an 1855 German professor from Vienna, is considered the founder of the science of public administration in many parts of the world.
+Lorenz von Stein, a 1855 German professor from Vienna, is considered the founder of the science of public administration in many parts of the world.
 In the time of Von Stein, public administration was considered a form of administrative law, but Von Stein believed this concept was too restrictive.
 Von Stein taught that public administration relies on many pre-established disciplines such as sociology, political science, administrative law, and public finance.
 He called public administration an integrating science and stated that public administrators should be concerned with both theory and practice.
 He argued that public administration is a science because knowledge is generated and evaluated according to the scientific method.